Sponsored posts are everywhere.

 First and foremost, your blog should be self-hosted.

-The company I use to host this blog is called Bluehost and I recommend them to everyone for two reasons: they have 24/7 live chat and they are extremely reliable.
-Plus, if you sign up for Bluehost using my referral link, you can get a custom domain name for free!
+The company I use to host this blog is called Siteground and I recommend them to everyone for a few reasons:

 Secondly, you need to be active on social media.